 Pumpkin Pie Spice

 Cinnamon, ginger, cloves, allspice and nutmeg are already in the perfect ratios in just one shake of a bottle.
-Not only is pumpkin pie spice good for pie, use it to add seasonal pumpkin flavor to coffee, breads, french toast, tea, spreads…just let your imagination go wild.
+Not only is pumpkin pie spice good for pie, use it to add seasonal pumpkin flavor to coffee, teas, spreads and more…just let your imagination go wild.
 Arguably, you could just skip all the other spices above and just buy a bottle of pumpkin pie spice instead.
 But the flavor profile of each spice is so unique, that you would be missing out on a ton of flavor.

 And who would want to do that?